aleslab/MitchellEtAlPseudoneglect/README.md

 DOWNLOAD

+**Run 'analyzeData.m' to download and run all analysis scripts**
+Alternatively:

 Download and unzip raw Data from OSF (https://osf.io/5fksw/) - make sure data is saved in folder called 'Data' within repository

 Download all code directly from github - place code in the same folder as 'Data' (NOT inside 'Data')